Gabriel Bianco – Classical Guitarist

-Gabriel Bianco, born in Paris in 1988, is widely regarded as one of the finest classical guitarists of his generation.
-Known for his clarity, refinement and depth of interpretation, he has performed in more than fifty countries across all continents and recorded eight acclaimed albums.
+Gabriel Bianco, born in Paris in 1988, is regarded as one of the leading classical guitarists of his generation.
+Known for clarity, refinement and depth of interpretation, he has performed in more than fifty countries across all continents and recorded eight acclaimed albums.

 Early years and education

-Gabriel began playing guitar under the guidance of his father and later joined the Conservatoire National de Région in Paris, studying with Ramon de Herrera.
+Bianco began guitar studies with his father and later entered the Conservatoire National de Région in Paris, studying with Ramon de Herrera.
 In 2005 he was unanimously admitted to the Conservatoire National Supérieur de Musique et de Danse de Paris (CNSMDP) in the class of Olivier Chassain.
 He received his guitar diploma in 2008 and his chamber music diploma in 2015, both with highest honors.

 Competitions and recognition